stensmo/SFTPClient.jl/README.md

 If it does not work, check your known_hosts file in your .ssh directory.
 ED25519 keys do not seem to work.

-Use the ssh-keyscan tool and execute ssh-keyscan -H [hostname],[ip_address].
+Use the ssh-keyscan tool: From command line, execute: ssh-keyscan -H [hostname],[ip_address].
 Add the ecdsa-sha2-nistp256 line to your known hosts file.

 Examples:
 ```